Summer Camp, It Turns Out, Is Not for Everyone

 My daughter wanted so badly to enjoy the dinosaur camp.
 But change is painful for the ADHD brain, and when hers slipped into Fight or Flight mode, things fell apart quickly.
 At least no one was seriously injured.

-The summer camp was billed as “A Land Before Time” — complete with dinosaur studies, slime making, and T-Rex-themed water play.
+When researching ADHD camps, I found one billed as “A Land Before Time” — complete with dinosaur studies, slime making, and T-Rex-themed water play.
 It was absolutely perfect for my 4-year-old daughter.
 She attended last year and did great, but I was hesitant due to her recent behavior changes and ADHD diagnosis.

 Still, she was persistent in wanting to attend, so I registered… and then worried.
 Was she positive she wanted to go?
 Would she remember the skills she learned during the school year?
 Would her ADHD flare out of control?